 What is Compound Butter?

-What is compound butter you ask?
-Well, it is butter combined with any of a number of tasty additions that can be used in various different ways in the kitchen.
+It is a butter combined with any of a number of tasty additions that can be used in various different ways in the kitchen.
 I am particularly fond of any type of berry butter, the ever popular honey butter and the luscious roasted garlic butter.
+Enhanced garlic herb compound butter with thyme, rosemary or chives is also great.

-All of these can be used on breads, french toast, crêpes, pancakes, used in sauces and even used to enhance many types of meats.
+All of these can be used on breads, french toast, crêpes, pancakes, used in sauces and even used to enhance many types of meats, such as a finisher on steak.
 I decided this year, that I am going to give little gift baskets with some homemade compound butter along with some bread.

-Compound butter jars in a Christmas box with french bread.
+Savory and sweet compound butters in labeled jars place n a Christmas box with french bread.

 Berry Butter

-Don’t you worry, these compound butters are a snap to make AND you can even use store bought bread if you aren’t the baking type.
+Don’t you worry, sweet compound butter recipes are a snap to make AND you can even pair it with store bought bread if you aren’t the baking type.
 I am going to give you three quick flavored butter recipes along with the fabulous printable that you can use to label your jars and your gift container if you like.

 Ingredients: